 Every other mediocre white guy in the world has a podcast, so why not me?

-The podcast features stories about music, radio, and stuff that is neither music nor radio.
+The podcast will feature stories about music, radio, and stuff that is neither music nor radio.
 Some of them are stories that were first told at this website.
-Others are told on the podcast for the first time.
+Others will be told on the podcast for the first time.
 If you are not interested in stories about music or radio, I recommend episodes 3, 9, 12, and 13.

 I’ll post new episodes at my website and announce them on Twitter and Facebook.
 You can also follow me at my Soundcloud.
-Episodes are available at Google Podcasts, TuneIn and Stitcher, and can also be found at Apple Podcasts.
-Episodes will also be archived on this page, as you see below.
-If you really really like an episode, please share it on your social media feeds or blog or wherever.
+New episodes will be available at Google Podcasts, TuneIn and Stitcher, and can also be found at Apple Podcasts.
+Older episodes will eventually drop from those services, but will be archived here.

 It costs me about $200 a year to produce and maintain this podcast and my website.
 If you’d like to kick in a few bucks to help defray those expenses, click here.

 Episode 13 is about my five days in the hospital, some of the experiences I had there, and some of the people I met there.

 Episode 12 is about October, mostly, and what it’s like to experience it, and to remember it.